Frequently Asked Questions

 How do I handle the shipping for an NEH on the Road exhibition?

-In addition to the rental fee, you also pay $1,000 toward the shipping of the exhibition from your facility to the next host site on the tour.
+Now as part of the rental fee, the program covers shipping of the exhibition from your facility to the next host site on the tour.
 The registrars on staff at Mid-America Arts Alliance will take care of the actual shipping arrangements.
 They work with you and the next venue to ensure that everyone knows the details of the schedule and that you are ready for the send off.
-M-AAA will cover all shipping costs above $1,000 as part of its agreement with the NEH.
+M-AAA will cover shipping costs as part of its agreement with the NEH.
 If you have special concerns or needs about shipping, let us know as soon as possible when you submit your application or confirm the booking.

 They are separate traveling exhibition programs of the Arts and Humanities Programming division of Mid-America Arts Alliance.
 ExhibitsUSA began in 1988 and today tours visual arts and history exhibitions nationwide.
 M-AAA’s expertise with traveling shows to small and mid-size venues gained through ExhibitsUSA led to the cooperative agreement with the NEH to operate NEH on the Road.
 The two programs share staff and space at M-AAA’s headquarters in Kansas City, MO.

 Do you have lesson plans for teachers visiting the exhibitions with student groups?

 Yes.
 Each exhibition Programming Guide includes a selection of lesson plans and other types of museum activities.
 Most host sites make these resources available to teachers in advance of their exhibition visit.
 You can also find them for each exhibition.